Sultan Larsinsky

-Sultan-Murza or Saltan-Murza (Note: Солтмарз; Султан-Мурза/Салтан-Мурза.Also known as Saltan Larsinskiy.) (died at end of 16th century) was an Ingush feudal lord who controlled the Darial Gorge and the village located in it, Lars.
+Sultan Larsinsky, (died at end of 16th century) also called Sultan-murza or Prince Sultan in Russian sources was an Ingush feudal lord who controlled the Darial Gorge and the village located in it, Lars.
 In 1589, he swore allegiance to the Russian Tsar Feodor I as part of the Georgian embassy, therefore becoming subordinated to the Tsardom of Russia.

 Biography

-Background
+Identity

 Based on the assertion that Sultan-Murza called Shikh Murza "brother", historians like Nataliya Volkova concluded that he was of Vainakh stock, in this case, of Ingush stock as until the 18th century, the Darial Gorge was inhabited by the Ingush.
 Number of other historians also mentioned him as Ingush.
 In other words, Sultan-Murza was a representative of the ethnic group referred in the Old Russian sources as the Kalkans (Ghalghai).

+The exact society Sultan is from was not established, however he is a representative of the Dzherakh society.
+Ingush ethnographer Chakh Akhriev heavily correlates Sultan-murza with the legendary Ingush noble Larsin mentioned in folklore.
+Local toponymy attributes the naming of the Lars settlement directly to Prince Larsin.

 Appearance in the Russian Reports

-After Shikh Murza Okotskiy received different gifts like a royal charter, Sultan-Murza requested Russian citizenship from Russian officials.
+After Shikh-Murza Okotsky received different gifts like a royal charter, Sultan-Murza requested Russian citizenship from Russian officials.
 The village of Lars had a strategic position, controlling an important section of the road in the Darial Gorge.
-Sultan-Murza, motivating his desire to enter into Russian citizenship, stated: "I want to serve the sovereign in my own way death, as my brother Shikh-Murza Okotskiy."
+Sultan-Murza, motivating his desire to enter into Russian citizenship, stated: "I want to serve the sovereign in my own way death, as my brother Shikh-Murza Okotsky."
+The fact that Sultan-murza called Shikh-murza Okotsky his "brother" was noted by the Soviet researcher E. N. Kusheva, but she did not come to literal conclusions, and therefore writes:

+Let me remind you that in the article list of Prince S. Zvenigorodsky, Saltan-murza calls Shikh-murza Okotsky his brother.
+The Nakh origin of Saltan-murza and the population of Lars of that period has been proven in historical science and does not need an argument in the form of a conditional assumption about his “blood ties” with Shikh-murza.

+Taking this circumstance into account, E. N. Kusheva introduces this turn of speech precisely as a feudal "brotherhood".
+Calling another feudal lord of equal status a brother was common practice in that era; even feuding kings called each other brothers.
+Therefore, Sultan-murza speaks of brotherhood to emphasize that his own status is higher than other nobles of Caucasus, and that he is instead a ruler like Shikh-Murza.

 In 1589, Sultan-Murza swore allegiance to the Russian Tsar Feodor I as part of the Georgian embassy sent to Moscow.

-Sultan-Murza's position was very difficult in region as he was in middle of the most important point in military and trade relations.
+His position was very difficult in region as he was in middle of the most important point in military and trade relations.
 Therefore, he was (mainly) pressed by lowland feudal lords of Tarki Shamkhalate and Kabardia who had superior military force.